Bram-Simon/mosna_documentation/docs/source/theoretical_concepts.rst

 Delaunay Triangulation
 ----------------------

-Which cells interact is determined by mosna using the physical distance between them.
+Which nodes in a network are considered to interact is determined by mosna using the physical distance between them.
 For this purpose, multiple distance metrics can be used.
 In our examples, we will use Delaunay triangulation, which is widely used in computational geometry, both in two and three dimensional space [4]_.
 It divides a set of points into a triangle mesh (a set of triangles